cmelchior/jervis-ffb/README.md

   be used sparingly and for testing as it taxes too much if used in bulk.

-- `fumbbl-net`: Network code and classes for communicating with the FUMBBL server.
+- `fumbbl-net`: Network code and classes for communicating with the FUMBBL server as well as adapters for converting a FUMBBL game into a Jervis equivalent.

-- `jervis-model`: This contains a full model of a Blood Bowl game and can be used to model both the game state and rules.
+- `jervis-engine`: This contains a full model of a Blood Bowl game and can be used to model both the game state and rules.

 - `jervis-ui`: An UI for driving a game of Blood Bowl.
 It has been largely